Timeline of reactions to the 2020 Hong Kong national security law (December 2020): Sentencing of Joshua Wong, Agnes Chow, and Ivan Lam

-On 2 December, for the role of three former Demosistō member siege and surrounding Wan Chai Police Headquarters on 21 June 2019, West Kowloon Magistrate Courts sentenced Joshua Wong to 13 and a half months’ imprisonment, Agnes Chow sentenced to 10 months’ imprisonment, and Ivan Lam to 7 months’ imprisonment.
-Magistrate Wong Sze-lai also rejected Chow's application for bail appeal, describing Wong's deliberate efforts to siege the police with certain arrangements and plans, criticizing his behavior as "very selfish."
-However, Wong has 4 similar cases and requires additional punishment.
-After nightfall, more than a hundred people sent prison van outside the court, and a group of former scholars and former members of Hong Kong constituencies raised the banner of Scholarism at the intersection.
-After the prison van drove out, the supporters rushed up and slapped the window of the car and shouted desperately, "Hold on!"
-After Gwyneth Ho, a former reporter of Stand News, shared the clip on Facebook, she left messages expressing his touch and sadness.
+On 2 December, three former Demosisto members were sentenced for organizing and participating in a protest at Wan Chai Police Headquarters on 21 June 2019.
+The West Kowloon Magistrate Courts sentenced Joshua Wong, Agnes Chow, and Ivan Lam respectively to imprisonment of 13 and a half months, 10 months, and 7 months.

 German human rights report criticizes China

 German Ministry of Foreign Affairs released its biennial human rights report on 2 December.
-In its chapter on China, the report mentioned that the introduction of the Hong Kong national security law has made the situation worsening, and it will facilitate the Chinese security agencies to crack down on Hong Kong's civil society, opposition figures and people.
-The independent media has led to the failure of the 'one country, two systems' principle to ensure a high degree of autonomy in Hong Kong.
-It also pointed out that suppression, surveillance, and mass detention have occurred in Xinjiang.
-The report believes that although China passed the Civil Code this year, the judiciary still suffers Controlling the party does not guarantee the basic principles of a country under the rule of law.
+In its chapter on China, the report mentioned that the introduction of the Hong Kong national security law had made the situation worse, and it would facilitate the Chinese security agencies to crack down on Hong Kong's civil society, opposition figures and independent media, eroding the one country, two systems principle meant to ensure a high degree of autonomy in Hong Kong.

 3 December

 Ted Hui went into exile

 Former Democratic Party member of the Legislative Council Ted Hui issued a statement on Facebook at about 8 pm, he officially announced that he would temporarily leave Hong Kong in exile and withdraw from the Democratic Party.
-He has not yet decided which country he will stay in.
+Both the Democratic Party and Katarina Ammitzbøll, the Danish politician who had helped Hui obtain the invitation to the Denmark conference which he used as a pretext to leave Hong Kong, expressed their belief that he would be moving to the United Kingdom.